qwertzuiopy/LibellusSources/README.md

             .acid-arrow
             ...
 ```
-each source consists of a few specially named files and a lot of data files.

-- ./bookmark: the content must be `[]`. the users bookmarks are stored here.
+- ./bookmarks: the content must be `[]`. the users bookmarks are stored here.
 - ./desc: the content must be `{ name: "Dungeons and Dragons: Player's Handbook" }` with a name of your choosing.
 -
 ### the filter file